criscrispy/GameStore/README.md

 **Authentication**
+ Authentication features implemented using registration-redux
  - Register
  - Log in
  - Logout
+ - Email validation?

+Authorization:
-Every user is a player, can apply to become developer.
+- Every user is a player, can apply to become developer.
 TODO application handling
+- Players can only play only bought games
+- Developers can modify only own games

 **Basic player functionalities**
- - Payment
+ - Payment integration with payment backend (not secure)
- - Play
+ - Play - game/service interaction using [protocol](#game-service-communication-protocol)
  - TODO search
+ - Game scores, states and sales stored in database

 **Basic developer functionalities**
  - Add game